-A.4 Performance of Other Activities Other Material income and Expenses returned to its policyholders (credit unions) by way of a claims experience refund.
+A.4 Performance of Other Activities Other Material income and Expenses

+Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements, over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
 The claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
 An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements, as calculated on a Solvency II basis.
-The total claims experience refund paid to credit unions in 2017 was €6,436,898 (2016: €4,781,230).
+The total claims experience refund to credit unions arising in 2019 amounted to €12,551,286 (2018: €5,828,011).